 During your first semester at Nebraska, we help you explore biochemistry through an engaging, one-credit introductory course.
 You learn about careers and basic biochemistry concepts, identify study groups and connect with friends you will have for the next four years.

-Students can earn a degree in Biochemistry either through the College of Agricultural Sciences and Natural Resources (CASNR) or the College of Arts and Sciences (CAS).
+Students major in biochemistry earning a degree either through the College of Agricultural Sciences and Natural Resources (CASNR) or the College of Arts and Sciences (CAS).
 The major courses are identical — the only difference is in the college distribution requirements and what "surrounds" the major.
-Agricultural Sciences and Natural Resources students take a Science Literacy course and one economics course (overlaps with ACE), and have the option to pursue another track – Computational and Systems Biochemistry.
-Arts and Sciences students take additional writing, social science, humanities, and foreign language courses.
+CASNR students take a science literacy course and one economics course (overlaps with ACE), and have the option to pursue another track – computational and systems biochemistry.
+CAS students take additional writing, social science, humanities, and foreign language courses.

 Undergraduates How to Apply

-Let curiosity move you to start your story at the College of Agricultural Sciences & Natural Resources or the College of Arts and Sciences.
+Let curiosity move you to start your story at Nebraska.
 With specialized programs of study to match any interest area, the opportunity for hands-on experience through our nationally acclaimed undergraduate research program and a campus located at the heart of an innovative college city community of nearly 300,000 people, the University of Nebraska-Lincoln offers the ideal Big Ten collegiate experience for students at an affordable cost.How to Apply

 Academic advising in biochemistry is done by two full-time professional advisors.
 Students are assigned to an advisor according to the college through which the major is declared.
 Our advisors work closely with other teams on campus, such as Pre-Health advising, the Honors Program, and more.
 Advising is not just about course selection — it’s about goals, having an advocate, and getting the most out of college.Academic Advisors